Raufjatoi/Time_Table_Generator/README.md

 ### Tech Stacks:
 - **Django**: Python Web Framework
 - **SQLite**: Lightweight database used in this project
 - **Custom Styles**: Created custom CSS for the styles; I didn’t use Bootstrap or Materialize.
-However, feel free to rewrite the code using these frameworks if you prefer.
+However, feel free to rewrite the code using these frameworks if you prefer 😊.